ssvlabs/ssv-spec/ssv/README.md

 - `VoluntaryExit`: to exit the validator from the blockchain.

 Both duties are only composed by the Pre-Consensus phase since only a signature construction is needed over an a prior known data.

+Regarding the duties' start time, both should start at the beginning of the slot.

 ## The Committee duty
 Since the committee may manage several validators, many Attestation duties may need to be performed in the same slot.
 This represents a workload concern.
 Luckly, we have that all consensus executions for each attestation duty agree on the same data (the Casper FFG and LMD GHOST votes).
 Therefore, we can perform a single consensus execution for all validators assigned in the same slot (though a unique Post-Consensus phase is required for each).